OSOSystem/oso-docs/CONTRIBUTING.md

 >**Note**: When working on an issue the issue number should be mentioned in the branch name e.g.
 ``#19-a-small-description``.
 It is easier for us to track the changes this way.

-and when you are done submit a pull request.
+try to add tests if they make sense and when you are done submit a pull request.

 ### Bug reports